-- Requires an assessment of the feasibility of designating the Ronald Reagan Ballistic Missile Defense Test Site and U.S. Army Garrison Kwajalein Atoll as facilities and resources comprising the Major Range and Test Facility. - Directs a briefing on threats to nuclear deterrence capabilities from foreign owned or sourced communications equipment at nuclear facilities.
+• Requires an assessment of the feasibility of designating the Ronald Reagan Ballistic Missile Defense Test Site and U.S. Army Garrison Kwajalein Atoll as facilities and resources comprising the Major Range and Test Facility.

 Nonproliferation Efforts

 • Authorizes \$350.1 million for the DOD Cooperative Threat Reduction program.